strongdm/contrib/archive/logging/kubernetes/impersonation/README.md

-### Important
+# ARCHIVED CONTENT

-This solution is designed to work with multiple access roles.
-If your strongDM organization has not yet been transitioned to this system, please refer to this [archived folder](../../archive/logging/kubernetes) to use the older code for Composite Roles.
+This solution was designed to work with roles and composite roles, and has been deprecated in favor of [this solution that works with the newer multi-role system](../../../logging/kubernetes/impersonation).
+If your strongDM organization has not yet been transitioned to this system, you may continue to use this script.

 # Convert SDM roles for Kubernetes User Impersonation